|Top Previous Next|

 A prompt will appear, as shown in the image below:

 Enter the name of the asteroid or comet of interest, for example, "Ceres" and hit "Enter".
-Then, type "Enter" to execute the search.
+Then, hit "Enter" again to execute the search.

 After a moment, your search results will be shown.
 An example is shown in the image below.
 Type "s" to proceed with generating an SPK file.
 You will then need to enter an email address and confirm by pressing "Enter" twice.

-When you are prompted to select the text transfer type, as shown in the image below, select "No" to indicate that you are requesting a FreeFlyer-readable binary file instead of an ASCII file.
+When you are prompted to select the text transfer type, as shown in the image below, select "Binary" to indicate that you are requesting a FreeFlyer-readable binary file instead of an ASCII file.

 Next, you will enter the desired start and end times for your SPK file:

-After hitting "Enter", your SPK file will be generated, and the dialog will show an update including the fidelity estimate for the new file.
+After hitting "Enter", your SPK file will be generated, and the dialog will show the integration steps for the new file.
 Unless you want to add additional objects to this SPK file, select "No".

 The final status text will display instructions for retrieving the SPK file.
 You can do this by: